GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 **• Animal Empathy**: You give an animal a single sentance of information in a manner similar to your jesting, accompanied by strange noises.

 **• Athletics**: You tumble or move in an otherwise unorthodox manner.
 Treat as a jump which ignores usual impediments of terrain and does not count towards distance fallen.
-An attack of opporunity against you for this movement has disadvantage.
+An attack of opportunity against you for this movement has disadvantage.

 **• Burglary**: You modify a trap or lock which you have already bypasssed to have its DV changed to any number up to your level + your heroism.

 **• Carousing**: You cause such a distraction that anyone not engaged in battle immediately has their attention turned to you.
-Anyone in battle must succeed a [Will] save with a DV equal to your level + you heroism or have its concentration lost and attention turned to you.
+Anyone in battle must succeed a [Will] save with a DV equal to your level + your heroism or have its concentration lost and attention turned to you.

 **• Carpentry**: You manage to work a random wooden object into an improvised weapon until the end of the encounter.
 It can be used as a club to attack and also functions as a buckler until it is damaged.

 **• Cartage**: You perform a cartage check, for a number of rounds equal to the result, the vehicle and its contents may be treated as having half of its weight or half again of its weight.

 **• Cooking**: You make a food item of some sort (soup, pie, etc.) which can be thrown as though it were a thrown blade (for determining ranges) and used to inflict an undamaging attack.
 Instead of inflicting a wound, the foe is dazed or prone, you choice.
 If the attack was a critical hit, they are subject to both.
-They remain so until the spend an action cleaning themselves.
+They remain so until they spend an action cleaning themselves.

 **• Fabrication**: You create a disguise out of various garb which can make you appear like a generic NPC of a similar species (or another) which requires a successful [Prcp] check to determine is false.
 This requires 120 minutes divided by your [Inte] score.
 The DV of the check is equal to your level + your heroism.
 The narrator may also apply bonus to the DV based on how the scenario plays out, granting an ability bonus to it.

 **• Helmsmanship**: Flip a coin.
 If heads, you manage to increase the turn radius of the ship by 20%.
-If tails, ou increase the speed of the ship by 20%.
+If tails, you increase the speed of the ship by 20%.
 A musical number should accompany this.
 This lasts for as long as you are engaged in the action and for a number of rounds equal to your level (up to your level squared or the time it takes to finish the musical number).

 **• Jewelcraft**: You manage to turn a piece of jewelry into a type of weapon.
 Treat as either a club, thrown blade, sling, or buckler until the end of the encounter.